praw-dev/praw/docs/pages/configuration_files.rst

 * *oauth_refresh_token:* A **string** that, if given, defines the ``refresh_token`` a reddit object is initialized with.
-If *oauth_client_id*, *oauth_client_secret*, and *oauth_redirect_uri* are also given, then :meth:`.refresh_access_information` can be run with no arugments to acquire new access information without first running :meth:`.get_authorize_url` and :meth:`.get_access_information`.
+If *oauth_client_id*, *oauth_client_secret*, and *oauth_redirect_uri* are also given, then :meth:`.refresh_access_information` can be run with no arguments to acquire new access information without first running :meth:`.get_authorize_url` and :meth:`.get_access_information`.